Women's Leadership Network

 - Our WLN Priorities - Changing The Odds

 - Financial Goal

 THANK YOU TO OUR ADVOCATES:

 In February 2012 the United Way of Delaware County officially launched the Women's Leadership Network (WLN) with the guidance from 10 Delaware County women.
-These 10 women had begun meeting in 2011 to layout the vision and direction for the WLN prior to its official launch.
+These 10 women began meeting in 2011 to layout the vision and direction for this new affinity group.
 In 2012 WLN raised $33,000 and invested in 4 programs.
-Since then, the WLN has raised and invested over $600,000 in community programs that empower individuals and families to succeed.
-The Women's Leadership Network is one of the largest funders of social change in our community.
-100% of financial gifts flow directly to organizations we support.
-Along the way, we intentionally shine light on problems that few want to publicly talk about – like the heroin epidemic and human trafficking – contributing early to what have become state and national conversations.
+Since then, the WLN has raised and invested over $1,000,000 in community programs that empower individuals and families to succeed.
+The Women's Leadership Network is one of the largest funders of social change in Delaware County.
+100% of financial gifts flow directly to organizations they support.
+Along the way, WLN intentionally shines light on problems that few want to publicly talk about – like the heroin epidemic, domestic violence and human trafficking – contributing early to what have become state and national conversations.
 The Women’s Leadership Network is a strong advocate for families and children living with violence and constant crisis by ensuring their voices are heard and needs are addressed.
-Great strides have been made to provide children with school supplies and confidence so they can focus on learning – perhaps giving each child the opportunity to change their future circumstances.
-The WLN demonstrated early support to open a domestic violence shelter in Delaware County which opened in early 2019.
+Great strides have been made to provide children with school supplies and personal care items, so they can focus on learning – perhaps giving each child the opportunity to change their future circumstances.
+The WLN invested over $500,000 to a domestic violence shelter in Delaware County which opened in early 2019.
 Their leadership and early support was critical to this project.
 Moving forward the group has pledged $250,000 to the Strengthening Families initiative which promotes opportunities for children and families to learn, grow and thrive.

 The WLN has aligned with United Way of Delaware County to “Change the Odds” for individuals and families in our community.
 Our priorities include investing time and financial gifts to: